ssmirr/appdev-chapters/continuous-delivery.md

 And if you have errors like before, to run the same commands on `staging`, add the `-r staging` flag:

 ```
+heroku logs --tail -r staging
-heroku run rails db:migrate sample_data -r staging
+heroku run rails db:migrate -r staging
+heroku run sample_data -r staging
 ```

-Adding the `-r production` or `-r staging` flag to every `heroku ...` command is a pain, but I'll show you a shortcut soon.
+Adding the `-r production` or `-r staging` flag to every `heroku ...` command is a pain, but I'll show you some shortcuts soon.

 ## Create pipeline